botanix-labs/Macbeth/book/cli/poa.md

           Configures the ports of the node to avoid conflicts with the defaults.
 This is useful for running multiple nodes on the same machine.

           Max number of instances is 200.
-It is chosen in a way so that it's not possible to have port numbers that conflict with each other.
+It is chosen in a way so that it is not possible to have port numbers that conflict with each other.

           Changes to the following port numbers: - DISCOVERY_PORT: default + `instance` - 1 - AUTH_PORT: default + `instance` * 100 - 100 - HTTP_RPC_PORT: default - `instance` + 1 - WS_RPC_PORT: default + `instance` * 2 - 2